richsalz/ietf-gh-scripts/INSTALL.md

     sudo python get-pip.py
     sudo pip install pygithub

+You might want to review get-pip before running it; good luck with that.

 I am a trusting fellow.
-You might want to review get-pip before running it.

-OR, you can clone and install PyGitHub yourself, or make it a submodule of this repo, or probably something else.
+If you have a non-root directory in your PYTHONPATH (ugh, why would you?) or you're willing to modify the scripts to update that path, you can do the equivalent of this:

+	cd PyGithub
+	python seutp.py build
+	export PYTHONPATH=...path.../ietf-gh-scripts/PyGithub/build/lib

+There are probably other ways to do it, too.